 However, this drug is not designed to be a long-term solution.
 This is where treatment with this medication gets tricky.
 While it does reduce physical symptoms, it does not address the underlying causes of addiction.
 It can help with addiction recovery but is not the sole solution.

-Instead, it should be combined with appropriate counseling like that found at New Life House.
 If it is being abused, the user should eliminate the drug from recovery treatment with the help of medical and addiction experts.
 We can help your loved one cope with this addiction and start a drug abuse-free life.

 Suboxone is not intended to be addictive, but misuse of Suboxone can occur.
 People chase the high felt with opioids and try to recreate it with a medicine intended to treat addiction.
 Suboxone was created and prescribed to help with the opioid/heroin detox process.
 However, misuse can happen with serious side effects.
 It is often hard to recognize Suboxone addiction.
 What might appear to be recovery is, in reality, a Band-Aid on a larger problem of addiction.